Code Running Assistance

 Note that each breakpoint is denoted also with a red stripe over the entire line.
 This color corresponds to a breakpoint that has not yet been reached.
 Later we'll see how the line at breakpoint changes its color.

-By the way, removing breakpoints is same easy - just click the left gutter again.
+By the way, removing breakpoints is same easy - just click the gutter.

 Hover your mouse pointer over a breakpoint.
 PyCharm shows a tooltip with the most essential breakpoint information - line number and script address.
 However, if you want to change breakpoint settings, you have to right-click a breakpoint.
 Try changing breakpoint settings for your own, and see how the breakpoint icon changes.